Marker Logo

 Erected 1997 by Chicago Department of Cultural Affairs, Chicago Tribute.

 Location.
 41° 52.052′ N, 87° 41.896′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in North Lawndale.
-Marker is on South Francisco Avenue north of West Roosevelt Road, on the right when traveling north.
+It is on South Francisco Avenue north of West Roosevelt Road, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1125 South Francisco Avenue, Chicago IL 60612, United States of America.
 Touch for directions.

 Benny Goodman Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, December 4, 2021
+Photographed by Andrew Ruppenstein, December 4, 2021

 2. Benny Goodman Marker - wide view